 Free and open to all.
 Registration is not required.

-Free and open to all in grades 1-4.
+Free and open to all ages.
 Registration is required.

 drawing of bee with books